gc-da11yn/gc-da11yn.github.io/src/pages/en/ms-office/365/accessible-pdf-documents-in-microsoft-365.md

 <ul>
 	<li><strong>Instructions</strong>: Put instructions at the beginning of the form, rather than in between form fields.</li>
 	<li><strong>Labels</strong>: In PDF documents, there is no way to specify what label applies to what form field, so each form field must also have its label entered into the “Tooltip” field.
-Radio buttons and check boxes require additional steps; see <a href="https://www.uottawa.ca/respect/accessibility-hub/training/pdf-accessibility-for-pc">University of Ottawa’s PDF accessibility guide</a>, specifically the section “Common PDF accessibility errors with solutions” &gt; “Form fields properties”.</li>
+Radio buttons and check boxes require additional steps.</li>
 	<li><strong>Input format: </strong>Ensure that the correct format is suggested, if one is required.<br>
 		Ex.
 Date of birth (YYYY-MM-DD).
 As with all labels, this should be repeated in the tooltip.</li>
 	<li><strong>Required fields: </strong>Indicate which fields are required.
 Do not rely solely on colour.
 If an asterisk (*) is used to indicate required fields, include the following text at the start of the form (e.g. * indicates a required field).</li>